 What a statement.
-When you wake up in the morning with papers to write, homework to complete, classes to attend, meetings to lead, friends to visit, and social functions to enjoy, is Luther’s statement ever something you would first consider doing?
-Do you examine your busy work schedule and, in response, fall to your knees in prayer?
+When you wake up in the morning with papers to write, homework to complete, classes to attend, meetings to lead, friends to visit, and social functions to enjoy, is Luther’s statement something you would ever consider doing first?
+Do you examine your busy work schedule and fall to your knees in prayer in response?
 For many, the answer is no. Further, when you wake up in the morning with absolutely nothing on your agenda, do you go to the Lord in prayer?
-Again, the answer is commonly no. I know I definitely struggle committing a significant amount of time to prayer daily.
-At best, we take five minutes to scribble a prayer and then move on with our day.
+Again, the answer is commonly no. I know I definitely struggle with committing a significant amount of time to prayer daily.
+Typically, we take five minutes to scribble a prayer and then move on with our day.
 We throw up quick prayers to God in random situations throughout the day when it suits us.
 However, we do not diligently commit a significant portion of our time to the act of prayer.

 Now please don’t misunderstand me, praying to God throughout your day as different situations occur is good.
 God loves to hear from us as we go about life.
 However, I would propose that more than praying quick prayers when we remember to, it is very important to establish a daily routine of prayer.

 The world we live in today is one that praises continual business and constant distraction.
 As such, I think we often forget the value of prayer and let it slip from our daily routines.
 We do not dedicate our time to this practice that we are called as Christians to do.
 Throughout the Old Testament we see God’s people cry out to him in prayer and recognize its importance; there is even a whole book dedicated to it: Psalms.
 The New Testament also speaks highly on practicing the discipline of prayer.
 One of the biggest indications of prayer’s importance is the fact that Jesus did it often.